 Q&A: ASTM B117 Salt Fog Testing

-ASTM B117 salt fog or salt spray test is a very popular corrosion test designed to provide corrosion resistance information on metals and coated metals.
+ASTM B117 salt fog or salt spray testing is a very popular corrosion test designed to provide corrosion resistance information on metals and coated metals.
 The ASTM B117 test standard has also been approved for use by Department of Defense agencies.

 Why should you consider running an ASTM B117 test?